FutureFeed, CMMC 2.0, and Shared Responsibility

 Why FutureFeed Is Not a CUI Asset

 CUI Assets are systems whose intended function is to store, process, or transmit CUI as part of normal operations.
+FutureFeed does not meet that definition.
+While it is capable of protecting CUI if it is inadvertently introduced, that capability does not drive classification — intended function does.

-Why FutureFeed Is Not Out-of-Scope
+Why FutureFeed Is Likely Not a Security Protection Asset (SPA)

 Customer Responsibility Matrix (CRM): Required vs. Optional